Skip to main content

 2. Create a withdrawal

-3. Observe withdrawal.submitted, withdrawal.settled, or withdrawal.failed
+3. Observe withdrawal.created, withdrawal.submitted, withdrawal.completed, or withdrawal.failed

 Troubleshooting